GeckoG/streaming-02-multiple-processes/README.md

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+    When processes take longer while accessing the database, concurrent processes will fail.
+You cannot have two open connections at once, so if one fails to close in time, the others will not be able to connect.
 - Once a process fails, it crashes the main process and everything stops.
+    Yep...

 ## Deadlock